Hakeemmidan/blog/content/posts/terminal-search/index.md

 you don't want to waste your brainpower on such a task (unless you like doing it).

 One of the best pieces of advice I heard when I first started programming is:
->> Always improve/automate tasks that you know you're going to continuously repeat in the future
+> "Always improve/automate tasks that you know you're going to continuously repeat in the future"

 So let's do that.
 Let's improve this situation.